rackerlabs/docs-developer-blog/_posts/2015-11-06-docker-version-manager.markdown

 different version of Docker.
 Keeping track and switching between them can become juggling act.
 But not anymore!

-Docker Version Manager, dvm, is a cross-platform command-line tool that helps you install and switch between Docker clients.
+Docker Version Manager (dvm) is a cross-platform command-line tool that helps you install and switch between Docker clients.

 [carina]: http://getcarina.com

 <!-- more -->

 Let's install dvm and take it for as spin.
-Copy, paste and run the commands from your installation output to finalize the installation.
+Copy, paste, and run the commands from your installation output to finalize the installation.

 ** Mac OS X and Linux **